techyizu/techyizu.github.io/pages/barcamp_schedule_spring_2017.md

 * Room 211 - IOT, MedTech and Wearables: Seucrity, Saftey, Privacy - Good, Bad, and UGLY
 * Room 212 - VR Learning Models (Tim Gallagher, Michael Bailey)
 * Room 213 - Digital Tech: Make people smarter or dumber (Nayoung)

+## 2:30

+* Room 203 - The e-Commerce of Southeast Asia: The next gigantic China (Yiying Ng)
+* Room 204 -
+* Room 207 - (con't) Financial Literaciy 101 for Millenials: Saving, Investing and the Philosophy of Time (Richard Chen)
+* Room 208 - 带税方案 (中文！ in Chinese) No Fapiao?
+No Problem! -  (Catherine Wang)
+* Room 209 - The future of VR and AR-XR cross reality (Cyrus Lum)
+* Room 210 - (con't) One Minute People Reading - Identify people's personality in one minute (Anne)
+* Room 211 - 3D Body Scanning with Kyle! + Dance Party
+* Room 212 - SH Machine Learning Meetup!
+Learn about our events and Deep Learning (Jerry and Bart)
+* Room 213 - What I have learned about e-learning industry from my journey (Nayoung)